Deci-AI/data-gradients/documentation/feature_configuration.md

 ## Feature Configuration

-The feature configuration allows you chose what feature to use, and to adjust their parameters to your needs.
+The feature configuration allows you to chose what feature to use, and to adjust their parameters to your needs.
 Follow the steps below to create a YAML configuration file

 ### 1. YAML Configuration Structure